- Oral health is an important aspect of our life. A well-maintained hygienic mouth leads to clean teeth, a pleasant smell, and a debris-free mouth.

 - Scrapping the tongue stops bad breath and a condition called as halitosis.

-- Dental checkup has to be done after every six months.
+- A dental checkup has to be done after every six months.

-- A proper time to change the toothbrush is 3 months.
+- The proper time to change the toothbrush is 3 months.

 - Food containing carbohydrates and sticky food are both avoided.